acl-org/emnlp-2024/_pages/volunteers.md

 toc_sticky: false
 ---

+### Update (2024/10/16): The deadline for applications has passed and all the volunteers have been selected.

 ## Student Volunteer Program

 A limited number of student volunteers are needed for the success of EMNLP 2024.
 Please apply [here](https://forms.gle/2kVSJGP6NLuXMgnv7)